Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/mrw.md

   - Cordilla Oriental montane forest
   - Northwestern Andean montane forests

-Click Mask.
-It may take a minute.
+Click "Mask".
+It may take a few minutes.

-You can then download your masked projection, continue masking, or move on to ChangeRangeR.
+You can then download your masked projection, continue masking, or move on to changeRangeR.

-Lets try another Mask module
+Lets try another *Mask* module

-5. In **Mask** component, select "Expert Polygon".
+5. In the *Mask* tab, select "Expert Polygon".

 Draw polygon using the polygon drawing tool.